dfinity/dre-airflow/rollout-dashboard/README.md

 If you are building a client of this application, consult the programming documentation available under folder [`server/`](server/) by running the `cargo rustdoc` program within the folder and then launching the Web page it generates for you.
+Please do not proceed with creating a client of this server application until you have read that documentation.

+We also have [a document with tips and tricks](./jqtricks.md) to pull out certain bits of interesting information from the rollouts API.

 [[TOC]]